alemiaschi/Testing_the_Effectiveness_of_the_Diagnostic_Probing_Paradigm_Supplementary_Materials/README.md

+# Supplementary Materials for the paper "Testing the Effectiveness of the Diagnostic Probing Paradigm on Italian Treebanks"

 # Gold and Control datasets + Probing Results

 The two folders contain the gold/control datasets and the results obtained by the probing model trained with BERT's internal representations.